nus-apr/auto-code-rover/README.md

 <br>

 ## 📣 Updates
-- [June 08, 2024] Added support for Gemini and Anthropic models through AWS Bedrock (thanks [JGalego](https://github.com/JGalego) for the latter!).
+- [June 08, 2024] Added support for Gemini, Groq (thank you [KasaiHarcore](https://github.com/KasaiHarcore) for the contribution!) and Anthropic models through AWS Bedrock (thank you [JGalego](https://github.com/JGalego) for the contribution!).
 - [April 29, 2024] Added support for Claude and Llama models.
 Find the list of supported models [here](#using-a-different-model)!
 Support for more models coming soon.
 - [April 19, 2024] AutoCodeRover now supports running on [GitHub issues](#github-issue-mode-set-up-and-run-on-new-github-issues) and [local issues](#local-issue-mode-set-up-and-run-on-local-repositories-and-local-issues)!
 Feel free to try it out and we welcome your feedback!